 Most MPEG decoders will buffer data to ensure a smooth playback.

 This script was successfully used to display live video from the ISS and simultaneously record I/Q samples:

 $ while true; do rtl_sdr -g 22 -f 397000000 -s 2400000 - | tee $(date +%Y%m%d_%H%M%S%z.iq) | ./leandvb --gui | mplayer -demuxer mpegts -tsprobe 1 -vid 256 -aid 257 -vc ffmpeg2 -ao null - done

 Explicit caching of the transport stream may also help the decoder identify the MPEG stream, e.g.:

 leansdrcat can be used to play back a file at a constant bit rate.
 This is useful for testing whether a MPEG decoder can handle real-time streams.

-The DVB-S symbol rate and code rate must be supplied to leandvb on the command-line.
+The carrier frequency, symbol rate and (for DVB-S) code rate must be supplied to leandvb on the command-line.
 A companion tool, leansdrscan, can help detect these parameters automatically.